 In the Duckman episode "Room With a Bellevue", Cornfed has to break Duckman out of an insane asylum, and so flips through his large collection of previously-prepared contingency plans to find the appropriate one.
 One of the other plans is labeled 'Duckman becomes dictator of a South American country.'
 Two episodes later..

-From the very first episode: Nibbler's shadow is clearly visible at several points when Fry is goofing off in the cryogenics room, a seasons-long foreshadowing that Nibbler was present at, and in fact was directly responsible for, Fry being frozen for a thousand years.
+In the very first episode Nibbler's shadow is clearly visible at several points when Fry is goofing off in the cryogenics room, a seasons-long foreshadowing that Nibbler was present at, and in fact was directly responsible for, Fry being frozen for a thousand years.
 Here's a picture.◊

-Also from the first episode, during the Time Passes Montage, Planet Express, Fry's future workplace, is seen being built in the background.
+During the Time Passes Montage in the first episode Planet Express, Fry's future workplace, is seen being built in the background.

 In Into the Wild Green Yonder, when Bender bursts out of the Donbot's wife (who is cheating on the Donbot with Bender), he quickly comes up with a flimsy excuse about having been sucked through a wormhole thousands of lightyears away.
 Guess how the Feministas elude Zapp Brannigan later in the movie?
 And how the Planet Express Crew escapes Brannigan again at the very end?